 Federal Crime Attorney for Gun Violation Cases

-Instead, it is in your best interest to hire an attorney to speak on your behalf and advise you of strategies that may help you avoid a conviction.
-Equipped with more than five decades of experience, we are ready to begin working on your case immediately!
+Instead, it is in your best interest to hire a federal crimes attorney to speak on your behalf and advise you of strategies that may help you avoid a conviction.

 Penalties for Federal Gun Crimes

-The sentence for this crime is to be served consecutive to any other sentence and can be increased to the death penalty in cases in which the gun was used to kill another person.
-Factors that may be used to increase the sentence include whether or not the weapon was merely brandished or fired, what type of gun was used, and the number of offenses that were committed.
+- Use, Carry, or Possession of a Firearm in Relation to or in Furtherance of a Drug Felony or a Federal Crime of Violence – Between 5 years and life in prison: the sentence for this crime is to be served consecutive to any other sentence and can be increased to the death penalty in cases in which the gun was used to kill another person.
+Factors that may be used to increase the sentence include whether the weapon was merely brandished or fired, what type of gun was used, and the number of offenses that were committed.